Seeing fall of Govt, new election this year, says Omar Ayub

 “It is a compromised government with no one have trust over it, neither it could take strong decisions,” opposition leader in the National Assembly said.

-He said the PTI’s founder had made a three-member committee for talks with the establishment.
-“No one has talked with this committee, neither we are overly eager for it.
-PTI founder had formed the committee for someone saying that you didn’t talk with us”.
+“No one has talked with our committee, neither we are overly eager for it”.

 Omar Ayub referred a senior People’s Party leader saying to him that ” either the PML-N will stab us in back or we to them”.

-PTI leader said that there is no reference of a hybrid system in the constitution, “if it is running currently, it is unconstitutional and illegal”.
-“Those calling it a hybrid system, they are talking on an unconstitutional matter, which requires Article 6 to be invoked,” he said.

-“This system and the government could not run, and the government will collapse soon,” he predicted.
+“This government could not run, and it will collapse soon,” he predicted.
 “The days of the government are numbered”.
 “They are deferring the budget’s date”.

 Opposition leader said that the IMF has told them to consult over the budget with the opposition, but they didn’t do so.